-I have recently completed my doctoral studies in philosophy at the University of Alberta.
-I am currently working as a contract instructor at MacEwan University and the University of Alberta.
+I am currently a SSHRC Postdoctoral Fellow in Philosophy at Brown University.
+I have completed my doctoral studies in Philosophy at the University of Alberta.
 My main areas of research are 17th and 18th century philosophy and aesthetics.

 The nature of aesthetic experience and of critical communication of aesthetic experience are the central issues that I have been working on throughout my graduate student years.
 While my particular focus in my M.A. thesis was Immanuel Kant’s aesthetic theory, my dissertation project moved beyond this into contemporary theories of art criticism.
 My doctoral dissertation, “A Kantian Theory of Art Criticism,” explored the role of art criticism within Kant’s aesthetic theory and its relevance for the particularism-generalism debate in contemporary aesthetics.
-One of the main strands in this project has been the discussion of whether or not our aesthetic appraisals of artworks are based on natural facts concerning the non-aesthetic properties of the same artworks.
+My interpretation of Kant’s theory of artistic beauty received the 2017 John Fisher Memorial Prize in Aesthetics.
+This paper, titled “Kant on Informed Pure Judgments of Taste,” will be published in the Journal of Aesthetics and Art Criticism (see below).
+One of the main strands in my dissertation project has been the discussion of whether or not our aesthetic appraisals of artworks are based on natural facts concerning the non-aesthetic properties of the same artworks.
 My account of the dependency relation between aesthetic value judgments and descriptive statements is recently published in the Journal of Aesthetics and Art Criticism (see below).
-I am currently working on papers for publication, one is based on my interpretation of Kant’s theory of artistic beauty (titled “Kant on Informed Pure Judgments of Taste”) and the other on my interpretation of Kant’s conception of objective purposiveness (titled “Objective Purposiveness and Value”), as well as putting together a book proposal based on the contents of my dissertation work.
+I am currently writing a paper on Kant’s conception of objective purposiveness (titled “Objective Purposiveness and Value”), as well as putting together a book proposal based on the contents of my dissertation work.

 There are two recent projects I am engaged in, both of which address cross-disciplinary issues.
 Here are brief descriptions of each project: